Marry Me (Jennifer Lopez and Maluma song): Kat & Bastian Duet

 The music video for the "Kat & Bastian Duet" version of "Marry Me", premiered exclusively on Facebook on March 18, 2021, and later on YouTube on June 18, 2022.

 Ballad

 The music video for the ballad version of "Marry Me" was released on March 11, 2022.
 In the video, Ben Affleck makes a cameo appearance.

-The bed sequence of the music video has a link to an earlier Lopez music video, Baby I Love U! (a Ben Affleck inspired song), as both music videos have a bed sequence.
-In 'Baby I love U' she is alone in bed and looking at the camera, but in the music video for Marry Me (Ballad) she is seen in bed alongside Ben Affleck.
+The bed sequence of the music video has a link to an earlier Lopez music video, "Baby I Love U!" (an Affleck-inspired song), as both music videos have a bed sequence.
+In 'Baby I love U' she is alone in bed and looking at the camera, but in the music video for Marry Me (Ballad) she is seen in bed alongside Affleck.